youngspe/taxy/README.md

 ```

 ### `taxy.whenAll(futures)`
 Returns after all given `future` objects have completed.
+Comparable to  .NET's `Task.WhenAll`.

 #### Return value
 An array consisting of the results of all of the given futures.